SirLucasWolff/DoomsdayLogs/README.md

   - Microsoft.Bcl.AsyncInterfaces
   - Microsoft.Extensions.Primitives
   - Microsoft.Data.SqlClient
-- Agora você já pode utilizar a ferramenta para gerenciar os seus logs.
+- Now you can use the tool to manage your logs.

 _____________________________________________________________________________________________________________________________________